dan-snelson/Jamf-Pro-Scripts/Jamf Pro Policy Editor Lite/README.md

 ### Policies
 If policies include the version number in parenthesis, for example: "Adobe Prelude CC 2018 (7.1.1)", the script will automatically parse the version number, for example: "7.1.1"; otherwise, you will be prompted for the version number.

-(If your policy names preceed the version number with a dash, search the script for the `currentVersion` variable.)
+(If your policy names preceed the version number with a dash, search the script for the `currentVersion` variable to change the default behavior.)

 ### Packages
 The updated package must be present **before** running this script.